borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 gamekit which particular button state to assign action to.
 Available states are `:pressed`, `:released` and `:repeating`.
-And finally, last argument is a function without arguments which will be called when specified key or button reaches supplied state.
+And finally, last argument is a function without arguments which will be called when specified key or button reaches provided state.

-To grab cursor movement one can use `#'bind-cursor` function.
-Its only argument represents a function of two arguments - x and y of mouse cursor position.
-The latter is called every time mouse cursor changes its location.
+To grab a cursor movement one can use `#'bind-cursor` function.
+Its only argument represents a function of two arguments - x and y of a mouse cursor position.
+The latter is called every time a mouse cursor changes its location.

 ## Assets